 Everything is wrong about it and we’ve been fed a bunch of lies.
 You have to consider the fact that all that you think you know about soy is the result of careful marketing over years and years that worked so well that everybody is now convinced that it’s a super-food that could feed the world and save the environment.
-If you head over to your local health food store, you’ll find that almost every packaged product are soy based.
+If you head over to your local health food store, you’ll find that almost every packaged product is soy based.
 Most other products there are grain based, which renders those stores a place where vegetarians go to ruin their health, but this is a whole other story.

 You might already know about those properties of grains and legumes, but here are facts that make soy a particularly bad source of calories.
-First though, lets debunk a common myth.
+First though, let’s debunk a common myth.

 Asians and their soy consumption

 You know that Asians consume large quantities of soy regularly, right?
 Well that’s just wrong!
 This is what the industry wants us to believe because it’s a common fact that Asians generally live longer and healthier than Americans.
-The industry then only had to point to us the consumption of soy products of Asians for us to believe in the health benefits of it.
+The industry then only had to point us to the consumption of soy products of Asians for us to believe in the health benefits of it.

 Asians traditionally eat small amounts of soy and most of it is in a fermented form like nato, miso or tempeh.
 When you properly ferment beans and grains, they usually lose a lot of their lectin and phytate content.